kdabug/js-weather-app-lab/README.md

 ![ui](https://media.git.generalassemb.ly/user/6387/files/ac9a086c-9fd8-11e8-9e0d-52091e56436b)

 For this homework you'll be using the Open Weather API.
-You're going to be using react to display data from the API.
+You're going to be using vanilla JS to display data from the API.

 ### Set up
 1. Fork and clone this repo